SERE affiliated members: extending networks across Europe

 REVER: the French restoration experts network

 REVER or “Le Réseau d’échanges et de valorisation en écologie de la Restauration” has pretty much the same goals as SER Europe, but is restricted to France.
 They organize national conferences and other activities that link the French restoration community.
-In 2014 REVER became affiliated member of SER Europe.
-More information about REVER: http://www.reseau-rever.org (website in French).
-Contact person: Prof. Dr. Elise Buisson, elise.buisson(at)univ-avignon.fr.
+In 2014 REVER became an affiliated member of SER Europe.
+More information about REVER: https://reseau-rever.fr/ (website in French).
+Contact person: Prof. Dr. Elise Buisson, elise.buisson(at)univ-avignon.fr OR reseaurever (at) gmail.com.

 SIRF: Italian Society of Forest Restoration